PapenfussLab/proteindj/README.md

 `nextflow run main.nf -profile monomer_denovo`

+You can specify multiple profiles, for example, to combine a profile for your HPC environment (e.g. Milton at WEHI) with a design mode profile:

+`nextflow run main.nf -profile milton,binder_denovo`

-After running the pipeline you can find all the results as well as intermediate files and logs in your specified `out_dir` organised as below:
+After running the pipeline, you can find all the results as well as intermediate files and logs in your specified `out_dir` organised as below:

 ```
 out_dir/